 The Fort Pitt Blockhouse, on the other hand, still very much exists.
 Although much of the larger fort has been destroyed, a portion of the structure is still preserved.
 In fact, it is the oldest remaining building in all of western Pennsylvania.
 History fans will definitely want to take a visit.

 What remains of the Fort Pitt Blockhouse has been converted into the Fort Pitt Museum.
 The Fort Pitt Museum is a fantastic attraction to visit if you are interested in learning about the founding and history of Pittsburgh.

 Best places to stay in Downtown Pittsburgh:

-Best luxury hotel: Omni William Penn Hotel This 4-star hotel offers comfortable guest room accommodations, award-winning cuisine, and exquisite banquet space.
+luxury: Omni William Penn Hotel This 4-star hotel offers comfortable guest room accommodations, award-winning cuisine, and exquisite banquet space.
 It’s 30km from Pittsburgh International Airport and Allegheny County Airport.

 North Shore runs along the north bank of the Allegheny River.
-Just across the Fort Duquesne Bridge from the Downtown area, this is another great place to stay in Pittsburgh if you want to keep close to the city centre.
+Just across the Fort Duquesne Bridge from the Downtown area, this is another great place to stay in Pittsburgh if you want to keep close to the city center.

 Despite being just outside of central Pittsburgh, there are tons of tourist attractions to keep the whole family entertained here.
-The district has seen significant development and investment in recent years and is now one of the most vibrant neighbourhoods in Pittsburgh.
+The district has seen significant development and investment in recent years and is now one of the most vibrant neighborhoods in Pittsburgh.